 Somewhat sociable in nature, Geminis build rapport easily, making them great collaborators and effective at industry events.
 Geminis inject creativity into every project, staying flexible without losing focus.
 Known for a dual nature, Gemini excel in roles that require multi-tasking, negotiation, and managing simultaneous projects.

-I don't put stock into horoscopes – they're just fun.
+I don't put stock into horoscopes – it's just for fun 😎